 The Good the Bad and the Unlikely

 "Since Australia's birth in 1901, twenty-nine politicians have run the national show.
-Their time at the top has ranged from eight days for Frank Forde to eighteen years for Bob Menzies.
-But whatever the length of their term, each Prime Minister has a story worth sharing.
-Edmund Barton united the bickering states in a federation; Billy Hughes forced US President Woodrow Wilson to take notice of Australia.
+Whether their term was eight days or eighteen years, each Prime Minister has a story worth sharing.
+Edmund Barton united the bickering states in a federation.
 The unlucky Jimmy Scullin took office days before Wall Street crashed into the Great Depression, while John Curtin faced the ultimate challenge of wartime leadership.
 John Gorton, Gough Whitlam and Paul Keating each shook up their parties' policies so vigorously that none lasted much longer than a single term in office.
-Julia Gillard overthrew Kevin Rudd and Kevin Rudd overthrew Julia Gillard, thus paving the way for Tony Abbott.
-Now that Malcolm Turnbull has overthrown Tony Abbott, will we see a full term served for the first time in many years?
-Or will Bill Shorten surprise us all?
-This fully up-to-date new edition of a classic book will take into account the result of this year's double-dissolution election."
+Julia Gillard overthrew Kevin Rudd and Kevin Rudd overthrew Julia Gillard, thus paving the way for Tony Abbott - until he was overthrown by Malcolm Turnbull.
+Will we see a full term served for the first time in many years?
+Or is Australia's thirtieth Prime Minister just around the corner?
+With characteristic wit and expert knowledge, Mungo MacCallum brings the nation's leaders to life in this fully up-to-date new edition of a classic book."

 "Mungo MacCallum has long been one of Australia's most influential and entertaining political journalists, in a career spanning more than four decades.
 Mungo has worked with the Australian, the Age, the Financial Review, Sydney Morning Herald and numerous magazines, as well as the ABC, SBS, Channel Nine and Channel Ten.
 His books include the bestselling Mungo: The Man Who Laughs, Run Johnny Run: The Story of the 2004 Election, Poll Dancing: The Story of the 2007 Election and Punch Judy: The Double Disillusion Election of 2010."